 Breast cancer is a type of cancer where cells in the breast tissue divide and grow without normal control.
 Except for skin cancers, breast cancer is the most common cancer among women in the U.S. Breast cancer knows no boundaries – be it age, gender, socio-economic status or geographic location.
 But there is hope.
 Thanks to heightened awareness, early detection, improved treatment methods and increased access to breast health services, people have a greater chance of survival than ever before.

-The Understanding Breast Cancer section was co-developed with Harvard Medical School faculty and Dana-Farber/Brigham and Women’s Cancer Center staff.
+The About Breast Cancer section was co-developed with Harvard Medical School faculty and Dana-Farber/Brigham and Women’s Cancer Center staff.

 Scientists have found two specific genes that are important in the development of breast cancer.
 They are called BRCA1 and BRCA2.
 Every woman has these genes, but some women have inherited a mutated form of one or both genes.
 Inheriting a mutated form of BRCA1 or BRCA2 increases a woman’s risk of breast and ovarian cancer.
 However, not all breast cancers are due to inherited mutations.
 Inherited gene mutations, including mutations in BRCA1 and BRCA2, account for only about 5 to 10 percent of all cases of breast cancer, while most breast cancers are due to spontaneous gene mutations.